Visit the Canal Museum

-Today, The Canal Museum at Stoke Bruerne is still home to part of our wider ‘museum collection’.
+One of the first canal museums in the country, The Canal Museum opened in 1963, Today, The Canal Museum at Stoke Bruerne is still home to part of the Canal & River Trust wider ‘museum collection’.

-Designated of national importance by Arts Council England, most of our ‘museum collection’ is housed within the National Waterway Museum at Ellesmere Port and Gloucester.
-However, you can also find important, treasured items at Anderton Boat Lift Visitor Centre and Standedge Tunnel Visitor Centre.
-As well as here at the Canal Museum.
+Designated of national importance by Arts Council England, most of our ‘museum collection’ is housed within the National Waterway Museums at Ellesmere Port and Gloucester Docks.
+However, you can also find important, treasured items here at the Canal Museum as well as at Anderton Boat Lift Visitor Centre and Standedge Tunnel Visitor Centre.

-Together it forms the most comprehensive collection of artefacts that tell the story of Britain’s canals and navigable rivers over the last 300 hundred years.
+The collection forms the most comprehensive collection of artefacts that tell the story of Britain’s canals and navigable rivers over the last 300 hundred years.
 The collection consists of over 12,000 objects – including 68 historic boats and the national waterways archive.

 Gift Aid makes a huge difference to charities like us here at the Canal & River Trust.
 It’s only because of your donations that we can continue to care for the 2,000 miles of historic and beautiful waterways we look after.
 Gift Aid, of course, is entirely your choice.

 And you can continue the story of the canals with our free audio guide, which takes you from the museum along the banks of the Grand Union Canal and up to the Blisworth Tunnel.